Exam Board

 Curriculum Allocation

-German is taught for three 100 minute lessons per fortnight.
+German is taught for four 100 minute lessons per fortnight.

 Curriculum Period 1: